 If your Site Controller logs the message Battery X failed, it means that battery number X, used to back up RAM memory, has failed.
 There are two coin batteries that maintain the memory when AC power fails.
-There is an LED display on the front of the Site Controller II.
-A green light indicates that both batteries are good.
-A red light indicates that one or both of the batteries are bad.
+A red light on the SC III memory PCB indicates that one of the batteries is bad.
+Close S2 position 2 and open position 1 to switch to battery 2.
 While any one battery should maintain the memory without AC power for a short period of time, you should replace a battery as soon as it goes bad.